olebole/irafdoc/doc/rv.rvidlines.rst

   the user may override.
 The new feature is marked on the graph and it becomes the current feature.
 The redefinition of a feature which is within the minimum separation may be used to set the user coordinate from the coordinate list.
-The <tt>'t'</tt> key allows setting the position of a feature to other than that found by the centering algorithms.
+The <span style="font-family: monospace;">'t'</span> key allows setting the position of a feature to other than that found by the centering algorithms.
   </p>
   <p>
-  If at least one feature is marked with it's rest wavelength specified then the <tt>'l'</tt> key may be used to identify additional features from a coordinate list of rest wavelengths.
+  If at least one feature is marked with it's rest wavelength specified then the <span style="font-family: monospace;">'l'</span> key may be used to identify additional features from a coordinate list of rest wavelengths.
 First a velocity is computed from the initial features.
 Then each coordinate in the list is corrected to the observed velocity and a feature is sought in the data at that point.